MAD MoFo Launches to Develop the Next Generation of Music Talent in Asia

 - Headed by multi-platinum selling producers Kelvin Avon and Philippe-Marc Anquetil; collaborations with global music industry veterans Sylvia Rhone, Tricky Stewart, Brian Kennedy and Curtis Richa

-- Signs deal with Sony Epic for Filipina-Australian girl group H3rizon – a music industry first – and launches Series A fundraising to help develop other new music talent in Asia
+- Series A fundraising launched in Hong Kong to help develop new music talent in Asia, including Zolie Chan, H3rizon and Cola Morgan

 HONG KONG, Nov.
-16, 2023 /PRNewswire/ -- It was announced today that two leading independent music management companies, MoFo Music and IAMAD, have merged to create a new music production and artist management group, MAD MoFo.
-The new entity will be led by Kelvin Avon and Philippe-Marc Anquetil, who are both multi-award winning and multi-platinum selling international producers, songwriters and managers.
+14, 2023 /PRNewswire/ -- It was announced today that two leading independent music management companies, MoFo Music and IAMAD, have merged to create a new music production and artist management group, MAD MoFo.
+The new entity will be led by Hong Kong-based Kelvin Avon and Sydney-based Philippe-Marc Anquetil, who are both multi-award winning and multi-platinum selling international producers, songwriters and managers.

 MAD MoFo will be supported by collaborations with renowned international music personalities.
 These include multiple Grammy Award winners Tricky Stewart and Brian Kennedy, Sandy Lam songwriter Curtis Richa, and Epic Records chairperson Sylvia Rhone.
-Collectively, the MAD MoFo team has worked with some of the biggest names in music, including Asian superstars BTS, Eason Chan and Jun Kung, as well as western icons such as Rihanna, One Direction and P. Diddy.
+Collectively, the MAD MoFo team has worked with some of the biggest names in music, including Asian superstars Eason Chan, Jun Kung and BTS, as well as western icons such as Rihanna, One Direction and P. Diddy.

 Kelvin Avon, co-founder of MAD MoFo, said, "MAD MoFo combines the skills and experience of two firms already known for producing the highest calibre music in the region.
-New talent is emerging right across Asia, and the fundraising we have announced will supercharge our growth as a company, allowing us to discover, mentor and develop the next generation of superstars.
-At Mad MOFO we are on a mission to raise the global profile of Asia's music talent."
+Hong Kong is my home, and I am thrilled to be launching our new company here.
+I believe the city is entering a new musical golden age powered by its emerging role as a leading destination for the arts.
+We are witnessing enormous investment here into a wide array of arts related projects, including music and entertainment, which is exciting to see.
+At MAD MoFo we are on a mission to raise the global profile of Asia's music talent."

 Tricky Stewart, Grammy Award winner and founder of RZ3 Recordings, said, "Kelvin and Phil are music industry veterans, respected for their ability to identify, nurture and promote talented young artists.
 RZ3 Recordings is proud to be collaborating with MAD MoFo in bringing the best of Asia's music to a global audience."